Thank you for reading our post, please rate this article at the end.

 Location

-When buying a new sound system for your boat, you need to consider where you’ll be placing all the items.
-Think about where you’ll be installing the stereo, where the amplifier goes, and more importantly, about the speaker placement.
+When buying a new sound system for your boat, consider where to place all the components.
+Consider where you’ll install the stereo, where the amplifier will go, and, more importantly, the placement of the speakers.

-Usually, speakers provide the loudest and clearest sound to the area directly in front of them.
-If you want to listen to music while you steer, you need to ensure the sound reaches you.
+Usually, speakers provide the loudest and most transparent sound to the area directly in front of them.
+You must ensure the sound reaches you if you want to listen to music while you steer.

-I suggest you walk around your boat and think about all the locations you want the sound to reach.
+I suggest you walk around your boat and consider all the locations you want the sound to reach.

 Speaker Quantity